 H.B.
-5370 supports raising the minimum wage browse around this site to $15 for all Connecticut workers.
-Raising the minimum wage to $15 is the first write my essay step to ensuring that do my homework for me hardworking families earn enough to survive.
+5370 supports raising the minimum wage to $15 for all Connecticut workers.
+Raising the sigma essays minimum wage to $15 is the first step to ensuring that hardworking families earn enough to survive.
 In Connecticut today, a full-time minimum wage worker who takes no time off earns only $19,968 a year.
 That’s below the federal poverty level for a family of 3.
 Our current minimum wage of $9.60 an hour is not enough.
 Over the past several decades, despite the growth in our economy, the minimum wage’s value has eroded dramatically.
-If the minimum wage had kept up with the increase of productivity in our get more info economy since 1968, by 2012 it would be close to $22 dollars an hour.
+If the minimum wage had kept up with the increase of productivity in our economy since 1968, by 2012 it would be close to $22 dollars an hour.

 It is time for Connecticut to join the growing chorus for fair wages: cities like San Francisco already have a $15 minimum wage; by the end of 2018 Massachusetts will pay $15 to home health care workers; Los Angeles and Seattle will raise their minimum wage to $15 between 2017 and 2021, respectively; New York will raise the minimum wage to $15 by 2021 for all fast food workers as well as state and SUNY employees, while also proposing to expand the $15 minimum wage to all workers.

-Economists agree that raising workers’ wages will benefit the local economy by boosting their spending power.
+Economists agree that raising workers’ wages will benefit the local example of a research paper outline economy by boosting their spending power.
 When workers Raising the minimum wage to $15 is the first step to ensuring that hardworking families earn enough to survive.